sudeeptamajhee/spring-boot-kafka/README.md

 Hello Kafka

-Delete a topic
+* Delete a topic
 >.\bin\windows\kafka-topics.bat --zookeeper localhost:2181 --delete --topic K_TOPIC

-Topic SNI_TOPIC is marked for deletion.
+Topic K_TOPIC is marked for deletion.

 Note: This will have no impact if delete.topic.enable is not set to true.